F.A.Q.

 Firstly you create your own implementation of the plan repository and implement Laravel\Cashier\Plan\Contracts\PlanRepository.
 Implement the methods according to your needs and make sure you'll return a Laravel\Cashier\Plan\Contracts\Plan.

-use App\Plan;
+use App\Models\Plan;

 use Laravel\Cashier\Exceptions\PlanNotFoundException;